revolist/revogrid-docs/pro/_index.md

 # Build next level apps as a Pro

-Switch to a 💎 commercial plan to access advanced features & technical support.

   <!-- Toggle Switch for Perpetual / Annual -->
 <!-- <el-tooltip
           :content="!isAnnual ?
 'One-time purchase to use the current released versions forever.
 12 months of updates included.' : 'Upon expiration, your permission to use the Software in development ends.
 The license is perpetual in production.'"